 Advocacy coaching and membership of professional associations

-Diana is a trained Advocacy Instructor with the Australian Advocacy Institute.
-She is an instructor with the Australian National University Graduate Diploma of Legal Practice.
-She regularly teaches, coaches and assesses students in the Victorian Bar Readers Course and at various law schools.
-Diana recently taught at the Legal Training Institute in Papua New Guinea with other members of the Victorian Bar.
+Diana is a trained Advocacy Instructor with the Australian Advocacy Institute and teaches in Victoria and interstate.
+She is an instructor with Monash University and the Australian National University Graduate Diploma of Legal Practice.
+She teaches, coaches and assesses students in the Victorian Bar Readers Course and at various law schools.
+Diana has taught at the Legal Training Institute in Papua New Guinea as part of a program developed by the Victorian Bar and AusAid.

 Diana is a current Director of Australian Women Lawyers.
 Diana was the Convenor of the Women Barristers Association between November 2012 - February 2015 and remains on its committee.
+Diana is currently a member of the Bar Readers Course Committee.
+She was a member of the Student Engagement Committee between 2012 - 2015.
 In 2013 she was a finalist in the Lawyers Weekly Women in Law Awards junior counsel category.
-She was a member of the Student Engagement Committee between 2012 - 2015.

 Diana passed the New York Bar Examination in 2007 and commenced work as a trial attorney at a non-profit law firm in Brooklyn between 2007 - 2009.